 Let’s start formatting your content into the template.
 Insert your book title, subtitle and author name on the first page known as the Title page.
 Try to keep these in the center of the page vertically.
 Again, have a look at other books for examples.
 Remember, to change any fonts or font sizes, use the Styles menu.
 The go ahead and insert your text into the copyright page.
 For now, you can leave the ISBN numbers blank if you don’t know what they are yet.
-To find out more about ISBN numbers, have a look for my article on the subject.
+You can either get a free ISBN from KDP Print, or use your own.
 You may want to add in other information on the copyright page such as a disclaimer and book contributors.
-At the bottom, you can also add in ‘Printed in the United States of America’.

 To add in any content in the front matter or in the chapters, you will first type in your heading over the current heading.
 Those must stay as the ‘CSP – Chapter Title’ style.
 Then section by section, copy and paste your content into each chapter.
 To do this you need to highlight your chapter text, then in the template, highlight the sample chapter text and paste your text over that.
 It is then very important to click on the little paste option icon that appears and choose ‘Match Destination Formatting’.
 Otherwise the correct styles will not be applied.

 Once you have your book content all pasted into the template, you’ll want to go the beginning and carefully check through everything.
-In particular, you want to check that ALL new sections and chapters begin on a right hand page (odd page number).
-If you are using the Word two page view remember these will show up on the left hand side.
-There should therefore be some blank pages.
-These blank pages should have been inserted as instructed by adding a new section break.
-If you added the blank page correctly, it will not have a header, only a page number at the bottom and you can safely delete this one page number without it deleting any of the rest of the page numbers.
+If you are using the Word two page view remember the right hand pages are actually left hand pages in print.
+You may want to have some blank left hand pages between sections.
+These blank pages should be inserted as instructed by adding a new section break.
+If you added the blank page correctly, it will not have a header, only a page number at the bottom and you can delete this one page number without it deleting any of the rest of the page numbers.
 This will only work if you followed the instructions and inserted the blank page by adding a new section.
 Blank pages in books should not have any headers or footers on them.
 To understand more about sections in MS Word read more here.

 The last thing you need to do is add your Table of Contents.
 You’ll need to make one more small tweak to the template here.
 Place your mouse on any chapter heading.
 Right click on the CSP – Chapter Title style box at the top and click modify.
 In the dialogue box that comes up, find ‘Style based on:’ at the top and change that to Heading 1.
 Make sure the chapter titles still look like you want them to, or update them by modifying the font now.
 If all your styles were applied correctly to the chapter headings, adding the TOC will now be easy.
 Place your mouse below the Contents page heading, make sure the formatting is LEFT aligned and insert a TOC by navigating to the References tab on the top menu and clicking on Table of Contents and then Insert Table of Contents.
 Uncheck ‘Use hyperlinks instead of page numbers’ and click okay.
 Voila!
 Your TOC will now be added to the Contents page of your book.

-Your book should now be correctly formatted for print with CreateSpace!
-The last thing you will need to do is save it as a pdf file for upload to the CreateSpace dashboard.
+Your book should now be correctly formatted for print with KDP!
+The last thing you will need to do is save it as a pdf file for upload to the KDP dashboard.
 There are many free pdf conversion programs, but I have found this one works well.